Your Path to Success: A Social Media Marketing Strategy

 • Promote Shoppable Posts: Create posts that include links to your products, making it easy for users to buy directly from social media.

-• Use Influencers for Social Commerce: Partner with influencers to promote your products and provide affiliate links for direct sales.
+• Utilize Influencers for Social Commerce: Partner with influencers to promote your products and provide them with affiliate links for direct sales.

 How do I measure ROI from social media marketing?